sectorsedgecommunity/mapping-docs/docs/resources.md

 # Resources
 This page offers helpful resources such as recognized Discord servers and community-written guides.
 The official maps are a great resource for the `json` file.
 However, **do not reupload official maps**!
+You can find guides in the sidebar to the left nested under this page.

 ### Links
 Our community Discord server is great. (source: trust me bro) We organize events every now and then.<br/>